 Note: the following text is originally written in English, in other languages is an automatic translation

-If that’s whetted your appetite for more ruins and ancient stuff here are some other ideas…
+If that whet your appetite for more on ruins and ancient stuff here are some other ideas…

 The ticket is valid for three days, and as well as the Baths, allows one entrance to the Tomb of Cecilia Metella, via Appia Antica (metro to Colli Albani, then bus 660), a picturesque reminder of the vast numbers of elaborate tombs which once lined the Appian Way, and to the Villa of the Quintili, via Appia Nuova (metro to Colli Albani, then bus 664).
 The finest country house near Rome in the mid 2nd century, it was coveted by the Emperor Commodus (of “Gladiator” fame) who had the unfortunate Quintili brothers put to death on trumped up charges of treason so that he could claim it for himself.

 Palazzo Massimo alle Terme, Largo di Villa Peretti (Metro Termini/Repubblica), (9am-7pm Tues-Sun, €7, includes entrance to the other sites of the National Roman Museum; Cripta Balbi, Museum of the Baths of Diocletian, Palazzo Altemps within a three-day period).
 Light and airy Palazzo Massimo is beautifully laid out, well-labeled, and usually empty.
 It also has some of the most spectacular works of Roman art you’ll see while you’re in town.
-Highlights on the ground floor include two extraordinary Greek bronzes from the 3rd BC; a warrior and a boxer.
+Highlights on the ground floor include two extraordinary Greek bronzes from the 3rd B.C.; a warrior and a boxer.
 The ground and first floors have a number of portrait statues, it’s a great place for a crash course in Emperor spotting; you can always recognize an emperor by his haircut.
 The absolute jewel in the collection is on the top floor, where rooms have been built to house frescoes detached from a couple of Roman residences, the Villa of Augustus’ daughter Julia at Trastevere, and the Villa of his wife Livia at Prima Porta.
-If all those ruins have you left a bit hazy on what things originally really did look like this is for you.
-The recreated frescoed summer dining room of Livia, painted with an imaginary garden which 2000 years on looks like it was done yesterday, is breathtakingly beautiful.
-If coins are your thing, you’ll be in your element in the numismatic museum in the basement.
+If all those ruins have you left a bit hazy on what things originally really did look like this is for you - the recreated frescoed summer dining room of Livia, painted with an imaginary garden is breathtakingly beautiful.
+If coins are your thing, you'll be in your element in the numismatic museum in the basement.

 Museo delle Terme di Diocleziano, Piazza del Cinquecento (Metro: Termini/Repubblica), (9am-7pm Tues-Sun, €7, includes entrance to the other sites of the National Roman Museum; Cripta Balbi, Museum of the Baths of Diocletian, Palazzo Altemps within a three-day period).
 Directly opposite Palazzo Massimo, and included on the same ticket, the Museum at the Baths of Diocletian documents the early history of the peoples of Latium.
 Prehistoric burial finds, inscriptions of all sorts, and ancient curses are housed in the 16th century former monastery, carved out of the remains of the largest of the Roman Empire’s bath complexes.

-The church of Santa Maria degli Angeli, Piazza della Repubblica (Metro: Repubblica), (8am-7pm every day, free), originally designed by Michaelangelo, but subsequently heavily modified, occupies an adjacent part of the bath complex.
+The church of Santa Maria degli Angeli, Piazza della Repubblica (Metro: Repubblica), (8am-7pm every day, free), originally designed by Michelangelo, but subsequently heavily modified, occupies an adjacent part of the bath complex.